TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ### Add the CountryInfo

-1. Add a new static `CountryInfo` property with the country name as the name, for example:
+1. Add a new static `CountryInfo` property in the `CountryInfo_Countries.cs` file with the country name as the name, for example:

 ```csharp
 public static CountryInfo CountryName { get; } = new()